jonhayjr/rest-api/README.md

 ## Getting Started

 1. Run `npm install` to install the necessary dependencies.
-2. Run the command `npm start` to start the app..
+2. Run the command `npm start` to start the app.